RPierson4701/SaintsSelect/README.md

 FlutterFlow projects are built to run on the Flutter _stable_ release.

 To run this program, run "flutter run" in your terminal window of choice.
+To navigate between pages, add the name of the page you would like to view to the URL using camel casing as we are still working on navigation.